rk3026/TouhouFangame/README.md

 ![image](https://github.com/user-attachments/assets/474ad122-4b9c-4dab-928d-204cf3081e2e)

 ## Overview
-This game is an arcade-like vertical-scrolling bullet hell where players dodge bullet patterns, defeat enemies and bosses, and collect items to increase their score for a level.
-Our goal was to replicate the core gameplay of *Touhou 7: Perfect Cherry Blossom* while focusing on robust game architecture and well-structured design patterns.
+This project is an arcade-like vertical-scrolling bullet hell video game.
+Our goal was to replicate the core gameplay of *Touhou 7: Perfect Cherry Blossom* while focusing on game architecture and design patterns.
+The game was built in C# utilizing the Monogame engine.

 ## Screenshots